runemadsen/runemadsen-2012/writings/printing-code/lecture-form.md

 Simple Forms in Processing
 --------------------------

 When we have the format in place we can draw stuff in it.
-Using color difference we can create anything from simple to very complicated shapes.
-By playing around with these shapes, you can create meaning.
-That's what design is.
+Using color differences, we can create anything from simple to very complicated shapes.

 You all know the simple drawing functions in Processing: rect(), ellipse() and triangle().